goodlittlescript/goodlittlescript.github.io/3_kubernetes/kubernetes-part2.md

 2) Add lifecycle labels to order the rollout of resources (ex to ensure the latest configs/secrets are available, or to make sure db migrations go before a server rollout).

-3) Use namespaces to avoid further grouping (also important for secrets).
+3) Use namespaces to avoid collisions.

 4) Use [checksum annotations](https://github.com/helm/helm/blob/master/docs/charts_tips_and_tricks.md#automatically-roll-deployments-when-configmaps-or-secrets-change) to ensure pod changes when configs/secrets change.